GoOsTT/ARTIC_REST_API/README.md

 ## Service setup

-use docker compose -up to have both the db and the service spin up The service will run on http://localhost:3000 and the db's connection details can be found in the \icf\src\app.module.ts folder, the port is the standard 3306 port.
+use docker compose up to have both the db and the service spin up in docker The service will run on http://localhost:3000 and the db's connection details can be found in the \icf\src\app.module.ts folder, the port is the standard 3306 port.

 ## Endpoints

 ## Auth

-    - /login
+    POST /login
+    GET /seed

 ## Artwork